adam-zhang-lcps/papers/oscillation-modeling.typ

 $ (dif^2 x)/(dif t^2) = -k/m x $ <acceleration-difeq>
 $ x = A cos(omega t + Phi) $ <basic-shm-model>

 As shown by @basic-shm-model, simple harmonic motion is modeled by a sinusoidal wave, where $A$ represents the amplitude of the oscillation, $omega$ represents the angular frequency, and $Phi$ represents the phase shift of the wave.
 As $A$ represents the amplitude of the oscillation, it represents the maximum distance away from equilibrium that the mass reaches (as $forall x in RR : cos(x) gt.not 1$), and depends solely upon the initial conditions (position and velocity).
 The angular frequency $omega$ is dependent upon the mass of the oscillating object and the stiffness of the spring, and is equal to $sqrt(k/m)$  @Meyers2024OscillatorKinematics.
 Finally, phase shift changes only the point at which the wave starts, and is also dependent solely upon initial conditions.
-Notably, a system with initial velocity is functionally equivalent to a system with no initial velocity and a further starting distance $x_1$, and results only in a phase shift @MoebsEtAl2016UniversityPhysics.
+Notably, a system with initial velocity is functionally equivalent to a system with no initial velocity and a further starting distance, and results only in a phase shift @MoebsEtAl2016UniversityPhysics.

 This experiment seeks to experimentally verify the theoretical models discussed above.
-To do so, a mass will be suspended from a vertical spring and allowed to oscillate from a starting position $x_0$.
+To do so, a mass $m_1$ will be suspended from a vertical spring of stiffness $k_1$ and allowed to oscillate from a starting position $Delta x_1$.
 Motion will be recorded using a Vernier Motion Sensor#emoji.reg.
-Two differing masses, starting positions, and springs will be tested, each in isolation, to determine how each change affects the resulting simple harmonic motion model.
+Two differing masses ($m_1$ and $m_2$), starting positions ($Delta x_1$ and $Delta x_2$), and springs ($k_1$ and $k_2$) will be tested, each in isolation, to determine how each change affects the resulting simple harmonic motion model.

+To calculate resulting parameters for the simple harmonic motion model, a nonlinear regression will be performed using a GNU Octave#footnote([https://octave.org]) script utilizing the `optim` package#footnote([https://octave.sourceforge.io/optim]), which performs nonlinear regression using the Levenberg–Marquardt algorithm (LMA).
+Regression is generally performed by attempting to minimize the squares of the difference between the predicted values from a model and the actual values ($S$ in @least-squares).
+LMA is a method to solve the least squares problem for nonlinear models, such as simple harmonic motion.
+Unlike regressions with linear models, which can be solved absolutely, LMA attempts to find a minimum through iteratively descending parameters towards values that minimize the squares @Levenberg1944LeastSquares @Marquardt1963LeastSquares.
+This means that LMA is sensitive to the initial parameter choices---especially in cases where the model involves periodic functions, such as simple harmonic motion.
+For this experiment, initial parameters were set in the script to achieve the best regression results possible.
+Notably, phase shift ($Phi$) is especially difficult to calculate, as there are infinite possibilities (since cosine is periodic).
+The full script is available in the appendix in @octave-regression-script.

+$ S = sum_(i=0)^n (y_i - f(x_i))^2 $ <least-squares>

 = Methods
 == Materials